Redinit/Redinit/README.md

 I am a passionate aspiring SOC Analyst, building strong defensive skills aiming to become a Proffessional SOC Analyst and Pentester.
-I love Learning the things i love - cybersecuirty,linux,networking and hacking.
+I love learning the things I’m passionate about — cybersecurity, Linux, networking, and hacking.

 As an aspiring SOC Analyst, I enjoy using my attention to detail and my passion for cybersecurity to learn and grow.
 I love learning Linux, networking, and hacking to build skills that help protect and defend systems